pbinkley/microcopying_1940/index.markdown

 <p>One may simplify the process of selection to fit
-onto the work which has been done by established institutions of research, and I should very strongly urge that it be restricted to those institutions, to those fields of research which are most identified with the history of our nation, and <span style="page" id="page223">[p.223]</span> let the other fields be covered individually by the different societies which have already been created to cultivate them.
+onto the work which has been done by established institutions of research, and I should very strongly urge that it be restricted to those institutions, to those fields of research which are most identified with the history of our nation, and <span class="page" id="page223">[p.223]</span> let the other fields be covered individually by the different societies which have already been created to cultivate them.
 I very much feel we will get into an impossible thicket of source materials and a plethora of wants and an impractical